Abdominal Sepsis Study: Epidemiology of Etiology and Outcome

 What about authorship?

 Results from the trial will be published by the AbSeS nominated writing Committee.
 All National Coordinators (NC) will have their efforts recognised by being listed in the paper.
 Due to the potential high number of centres that we hope will include patients, we have to limit to two names of local collaborators (the lead investigator and the co-investigator).
-Along with the national coordinators, they will be acknowledged as collaborators in the authorship of the paper and as such, listed in Pubmed.

 How do I participate?